Page Last Updated:

 Monthly (on the Sunday following the Second Saturday of the Month); the afternoon includes a recitation of the Divine Mercy Chaplet, Adoration of the Blessed Sacrament, Rosary, Benediction and healing prayers.

 Gift Aid is very important in a Parish.
-During a typical year, the parish receives over £3,000 by means of tax refunds from Gift Aid - without additional cost to individual parishioners.
-This is a tremendous boost to Parish funds.
+Due to tax changes we get less from Gift Aid than we used to.
 If you are a UK Taxpayer, then Gift Aiding your donation to the Church means we can claim an extra 25p from the Tax Man for every £1 you give.
 Please click here for more details.

 The Sunshine Club